Membership salons are trending, especially in large cities, like Los Angeles and New York.

 But what are they?
-And are salon membership programs worth offering?
-Read on.
+Are salon membership programs worth offering?

 What Is a Salon or Spa Membership Program?

-Whether you’re a salon or spa owner or manager, independent hairstylist, massage therapist, or esthetician, membership programs give special perks to clients who spend more money with you and incentivizing them to book more often over time.
-This could mean either asking them to pay for multiple sessions upfront (at a discounted rate) or rewarding your most loyal clients when they book a certain number of times or spend a certain dollar amount.
+They also incentivize clients to book more often over time.
+This could mean either asking them to pay for multiple sessions upfront (at a discounted rate) or rewarding your most loyal clients when they book a certain number of times or spend a certain amount.